 Molecular testing for herpes type 6 virus is used for laboratory diagnosis and documentation of infections by this virus.

 Herpesvirus type 6 or herpesvirus-6 (Human Herpes Virus 6, HHV-6) is a member of the family of DNA viruses, Herpesviridae.
-This family includes members such as Cytomegalovirus (CMV), simple Herpes virus type 1 (HSV-1) and type 2 (HSV-2), chickenpox-herpes zoster virus (VZV), Epstein-Barr virus (EBV) and herpes viruses type 7 and 8 (HHV-7 and HHV-8).
-Infection with HHV-6 occurs early in childhood, with most adults (80 to 90%) infected with the virus.
+This family includes members such as Cytomegalovirus (CMV), simple Herpesvirus type 1 (HSV-1) and type 2 (HSV-2), varicella-herpes zoster virus (VZV), Epstein-Barr virus (EBV), and herpes viruses type 7 and 8 (HHV-7 and HHV-8).
+Infection with HHV-6 occurs early in childhood, with most adults (80 to 90%) are infected with the virus.

-In adults, Herpes type 6 virus has been associated with chronic fatigue syndrome and fever-like episodes that are similar to infectious mononucleosis.
+In adults, the herpes type 6 virus has been associated with chronic fatigue syndrome and fever-like episodes that are similar to infectious mononucleosis.
 The virus has also been associated with diseases of the central nervous system in immunosuppressed patients.
 However, the majority of HHV-6 infections are asymptomatic.
-There are several publications where it seems that herpes virus type 6 infection is involved in pathological conditions such as multiple sclerosis, Hashimoto's thyroiditis, in some cases of female infertility, in some neoplasms, in hepatic insufficiency and seizures.
+There are several publications where it seems that herpes virus type 6 infection is involved in pathological conditions such as multiple sclerosis, Hashimoto's thyroiditis, in some cases of female infertility, in some neoplasms, hepatic insufficiency, and seizures.

-Two different types of Herpesvirus-6 have been identified, the type HHV-6A and the type HHV-6B.
-In general, type B has been more closely associated with sudden rash, whereas type A has been isolated in patients with immunosuppression.
+Two different types of Herpesvirus-6 have been identified, type HHV-6A and type HHV-6B.
+In general, type B has been more closely associated with viral rash, whereas type A has been isolated in patients with immunosuppression.

 At Diagnostiki Athinon we answer any questions you may have about the test you perform in our laboratory and we contact your doctor to get the best possible medical care.